peterschen/blog/site/content/pages/imprint.md

 ---
 title: "Imprint"
-ShowToc: false
+url: /imprint/
 ---

 The opinions expressed herein are my own personal opinions and do not represent my employer’s view in any way.

 ## Angaben gemäß § 5 TMG: ##
-Christoph Petersen
+Christoph Petersen\
-Apostelweg 11
+Apostelweg 11\
 22143 Hamburg

 ## Kontakt ##